How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Yes, but it depends on a lot of factors.
 Just like any business, the success of a water refilling station largely depends on a combination of factors such as market demand, relationship with your customers, number of competitors, and how business-savvy the owner is.

 It is recommended, especially during the first few months, to focus on the tasks that will grow your business – letting people know about your water service and getting potential customers to try it.
-This is not something you can leave to your employees until they have received sufficient training.
+You cannot leave this to your employees until they have received sufficient training.

 For example, you can learn how to do simple accounting tasks instead of paying a bookkeeper to do it for you.
 You should also set up the business’s sales recording and customer tracking practices.
 This way, you can minimize expenses and learn more as a businessman.